 - Not a thing- we were up Tre Cime!
 Although there is a restaurant and a shop there, we didn’t use it.

 TOTAL costs for Dolomites road trip = 351€

 This doesn’t include travel to or from the Dolomites, or food which we already had in our motorhome, but should give you an idea on what you could expect to spend on your own road trip.

 Where to stay when you visit the Dolomites?

-I've mentioned it a couple of times already, but we highly recommend visiting the Dolomites with a motorhome or campervan.
+I’ve mentioned it a couple of times already, but we highly recommend visiting the Dolomites with a motorhome or campervan.
 That way, you can stay in campsites or use aires (called Sostas in Italy.)

 If that’s not an option, hire a car and be prepared to move hotels each night, so you’re not wasting time returning to a hotel back where you started.

 - Val di Funes- hotel with a hot tub and views of the Dolomites?
 Yes please!

 - Lago di Braies- right on the shores of the lake!

 - Near Tre Cime- you won’t believe these views!